DevopsAde/Devops_Project/LAMP STACK/README.md

 - Step 7

-For now select the default Security Group option
+For now select the default Security Group option from the Drop down menu.

 ![Alt text](Images/SecurityGroup.png)